 The semiconductor industry is intensely competitive and has been characterized by price erosion and rapid technological change.
-We compete with major domestic and international semiconductor companies, many of which have greater market recognition and substantially greater financial, technical, marketing, distribution and other resources than we do with which to pursue engineering, manufacturing, marketing and distribution of their products.
+We compete with major domestic and international semiconductor companies, many of which have greater market recognition and substantially greater financial, technical, marketing, distribution and other resources than we do.
 We may be unable to compete successfully in the future, which could harm our business.
 Our ability to compete successfully depends on a number of factors both within and outside our control, including, but not limited to:

-- the quality, performance, reliability, features, ease of use, pricing and diversity of our products; - our success in designing and manufacturing new products including those implementing new technologies; - the rate at which customers incorporate our products into their own applications; - · product introductions by our competitors; - · the number, nature and success of our competitors in a given market; - our ability to obtain adequate supplies of raw materials and other supplies at acceptable prices; - our ability to protect our products and processes by effective utilization of intellectual property rights; - · our ability to address the needs of our customers; and - · general market and economic conditions.
+- · the quality, performance, reliability, features, ease of use, pricing and diversity of our products; - · our success in designing and manufacturing new products including those implementing new technologies; - the rate at which customers incorporate our products into their own applications; - · product introductions by our competitors; - · the number, nature and success of our competitors in a given market; - our ability to obtain adequate supplies of raw materials and other supplies at acceptable prices; - · our ability to protect our products and processes by effective utilization of intellectual property rights; - our ability to address the needs of our customers; and - · general market and economic conditions.